apple/swift-metrics/Sources/CoreMetrics/Docs.docc/Proposals/SMT-0001-task-local-metrics-factory.md

 `MetricsFactory` implementations.

 **Existing users of Metrics**: all existing `Counter`, `Timer`, `Gauge`, `Meter`, and `Recorder` APIs remain unchanged.
-Code that creates and uses metrics without task-local context continues to work with zero impact.
+Code that creates and uses metrics without task-local context continues to work with minimal impact.

 Libraries can adopt task-local factory gradually: